pybootcamp/pybootcamp.github.io/bootcamp/firstprogram.md

 accomplished through a list called `argv` available through the `sys` module.

-Accessing this can be demonstrated by the following program:
+Accessing this can be demonstrated by the following program, which I'll call `test.py`:
 {% highlight python %}
 import sys
 print sys.argv
 {% endhighlight %}
-We need to test this from the command line, not IDLE:
+We need to test this from the command line, not inside another program such as IDLE:
 {% highlight bash %}
 $ python test.py a b c
 ['test.py', 'a', 'b', 'c']